hissssst/pathex/guides/tutorials/basics.md

 This path specifies a way to get (or set, or delete or whatever) value `1` from `%{x: %{y: 1}}`

-Paths created with `Pathex.path/2` can have atoms, strings, integers, variables and anything else what can be used in **pattern-matching** as their arguments.
-This means that passing function calls straight into `Pathex.path/2` is not allowed and will result in a compilation error

 > Note:
 > You **don't** have to capture used variables
 >